liamzdenek/sourcegraph-application/memory-bank/activeContext.md

    - How to test conversation history storage and retrieval
    - How to test the batch processor without AWS Batch
    - How to test the frontend without a backend

+6. **Deployment Strategy**:
+   - How to manage environment-specific configurations
+   - How to handle database migrations
+   - How to implement blue-green deployments
+   - How to monitor deployed resources
+   - How to implement rollback procedures